-The FERM Department also has opportunities for current graduate students to receive funding for traveling to conferences and/or to support their research programs:
+The FERM Department also offers opportunities for current graduate students to receive funding for traveling to conferences and/or to support their research programs:

 - J. Richard Dilworth Graduate Award: Awards from the memorial fund are available to graduate students in FERM and in the Department of Forest Ecosystems and Society (FES), and are given in priority of scholarship, student travel, and teaching grants.
 More information, including guidelines, may be found on the College of Forestry page.

 - Lee Harris Travel Grant: The Lee Harris Travel Grant Committee offers quarterly grants exclusively to FERM graduate students.
 If you are attending a conference or plan to in the near future, this is a chance to receive additional funding!
 For more information, contact the committee Lee-HarrisTravel.Grant@oregonstate.edu.

 Review the College of Forestry Graduate Programs Funding page for a list of all funding opportunities within the College of Forestry.

 After you have communicated with an AoC faculty member as a potential major professor, ask them about recruitment travel opportunities!
 A limited number of "travel grants" are available to applicants interested in attending OSU, who may have alternative offers elsewhere, and would like to learn more about the Sustainable Forest Management program, meet the faculty and Department Head, and check out Corvallis and the OSU Campus before making a final decision.

 These awards are on a first-come-first-serve basis and will be granted at the discretion of the FERM Department Head.